 Final Thoughts About Cannabidiol

 - What is CBD?
 CBD, or cannabidiol, is the second most abundant component of the Cannabis sativa plant species.
-Both cannabis (also known as “marijuana,” a historically racist term) and hemp are part of the Cannabis sativa species.
+Both cannabis (also known as “marijuana”) and hemp are part of the Cannabis sativa species.

 - Both CBD and THC have psychoactive effects, but CBD is known for its non-intoxicating properties.

-- CBD has a range of health benefits.
+- CBD may have a range of health benefits.

 - There are many CBD products on the market today — with tinctures, capsules, powders and topical solutions being the most popular.